Last Updated: June 29, 2024

 Personal Life

-Jackson's wife Linda is a rehabilitation counselor.
-Together, the couple have three children, sons Garrett and Nicholas, and a daughter, Morgan.
-After retiring from sports, he fulfilled the promise he made to his mother that he would get a college education, and completed his Bachelor of Science degree in Family and Children Development at Auburn University in 1995.
+Jackson's wife, Linda, is a rehabilitation counselor.
+Together, the couple has three children: sons Garrett and Nicholas and daughter Morgan.
+After retiring from sports, Jackson fulfilled the promise he made to his mother that he would get a college education and completed his Bachelor of Science degree in Family and Children Development at Auburn University in 1995.

 Bo Jackson Career Earnings